-Students wishing to change their majors must have the approval of the division chairs.
-The approval must be in writing on the form entitled "Change of Major."
-These forms are available in the Advising and Counseling Center and the Admissions and Records Office.
+Students wishing to change their majors must have the approval of the division chair/director.
+The approval must be in writing on the Change of Major form.
+These forms are available in the Advising and Counseling Center and the Admission and Records Office.
 All such changes are initiated by the completion of the proper form.
+Prior to changing majors students should meet with their assigned academic advisor.